pakeke-constructor/ideas/reverse_event_buses.md

 # Reverse event buses in Untitled Mod Game

-*Note: This reading requires an understanding of my project vision for Untitled Mod Game.
+*Note: This reading requires a basic understanding of my vision for Untitled Mod Game.
 See my other post!*

 Event buses are an *awesome* tool in the context of Untitled Mod Game.